vaheminasyan2/Mammoths/README.md

 4. Inside your terminal or Bash window run `node server` and navigate to `localhost:3030` to view the app.

 ### Future development
 Our team is currently working on improving current functionalities and adding a few more.
-Checkout this [issue](https://github.com/vaheminasyan2/Mammoths/issues/60) to see what is in on our road map.
+Checkout this [issue](https://github.com/vaheminasyan2/Mammoths/issues/60) to see what is in our road map.